 Domestic refuse collection in France has traditionally been the responsibility of the local municipal council, but with the need to secure economies of scale and improved environmental management the task has increasingly been carried out on an inter-municipal basis.

-In 2015, that de facto organisation of the service became enshrined in law, with transfer of responsibility to an inter-municipal body, called the communautés de communes, or similar.
+In 2015, that de facto organisation of the service became enshrined in law, with the formal transfer of responsibility to inter-municipal bodies, called communautés de communes, or similar.

 The service is run directly or sub-contracted to a private contractor.

 Very few councils in rural areas run a door-to-door service; in most cases there are collection points scattered around the village where bins are located.
 You will be required to take your refuse to one of the points and deposit them in one of the bins, depending on the type of waste.

 Bulky items and non-household waste will need to be taken to the local recycling centre – the déchèterie.
 Not all councils have a centre, so you may find you will need to take the rubbish to a neighbouring area.
 Use of these centres is free of charge to households.